tobya/Lassi/README.md

 By default Lassi will create a user in the client for every user returned.
 If you wish to choose if a particular user should be created, then you can implement the Custom Setter Interface `\Lassi\Interfaces\LassiSetter`

+## Custom Rete Limiter

+v2  If you need to set a rate limit on how many requests are made to the server when undating a large number of jobs simply create a rate limiter called `lassi-updates` and it will be applied.